-The Program in Ecology, Behavior & Evolution (EBE) includes courses and research opportunities in behavioral ecology and sociobiology, ecological and evolutionary developmental biology, molecular ecology and evolution, community ecology, biogeochemical ecology, population biology, tropical ecology, and ecosystem ecology.
+The Program in Ecology, Behavior & Evolution (EBE) includes courses and research opportunities in behavioral ecology and sociobiology, molecular ecology and evolutionary biology, population ecology, community ecology, ecosystem ecology and biogeochemistry.
 A broad perspective is emphasized, from molecular, organismal, population, community and ecosystem levels of biological organization.